 - Fire and critical mechanical alarms are monitored by TCCS and are installed in buildings 517 and 535.
-The fire alarm at Oasis KGI Commons is monitored by a third-party alarm monitoring company contracted by American Campus Communities (ACC), the management company at Oasis. - · Regular preventive maintenance and testing are done on all alarm systems by TCCS. - Academic and administrative buildings are checked and locked nightly by Campus Safety and are re-opened by KGI Facilities. - · Street lights are inspected nightly by Campus Safety and Facilities.
-Upgrades or immediate repairs and/or replacements for lights on public property are carried out by the City of Claremont upon notice by KGI Facilities.
+The fire alarm at Oasis KGI Commons is monitored by a third-party alarm monitoring company contracted by American Campus Communities (ACC), the management company at Oasis. - Regular preventive maintenance and testing are done on all alarm systems by TCCS. - Academic and administrative buildings are checked and locked nightly by Campus Safety and are re-opened by KGI Facilities. - Street lights are inspected nightly by Campus Safety and Facilities.

+The City of Claremont carries out repairs and/or replacements for lights on the public property upon notice by KGI Facilities.
 KGI Facilities is responsible for lights on KGI property.

-- Trees and shrubbery are maintained through Southern California LandscapingCompany who are onsite daily for maintenance - Exterior lighting around the campus has been enhanced.
+- Trees and shrubbery are maintained through Southern California Landscaping Company who are onsite daily for maintenance - Exterior lighting around the campus has been enhanced.
 KGI Facilities has added several new lights based on feedback from the community.
-This includes new LED lighting in our parking lots and new lights mounted on the exterior of every KGI building. - Bike racks are located on the south side at both the east and west entrance to the 535 Building and the north side of the 517 Building and are maintained by KGI Facilities. - Security cameras are located throughout The Claremont Colleges and monitored and maintained by Campus Safety.
-The cameras at KGI are located in building 517 (1st and 2nd floor), Building 535 (1st floor), and building 1NIH (1st, 2nd, and 3rd floor). - · Dedicated Campus Safety Officers are assigned to patrol the KGI campus 24/7 to respond to calls for service.
+This includes new LED lighting in our parking lots and new lights mounted on the exterior of every KGI building. - Bike racks are located on the south side at both the east and west entrances to the 535 Building and the north side of the 517 Building and are maintained by KGI Facilities. - Security cameras are located throughout The Claremont Colleges and monitored and maintained by Campus Safety.
+The cameras at KGI are located in building 517 (1st and 2nd floor), Building 535 (1st floor), and building 1NIH (1st, 2nd, and 3rd floor). - Dedicated Campus Safety Officers are assigned to patrol the KGI campus 24/7 to respond to calls for service.